xjamundx/html5-dialog-shim/README.md

 I saw the [HTML5 Dialog Spec](http://dev.w3.org/html5/spec/commands.html#the-dialog-element) the other day and thought it was awesome.
 It was important to make it.
 Here's a [demo](http://www.yahoo.com).

+## Getting Started

+Include the `dialog.css` as well as the `dialog.js` file and you can start playing with HTML5 dialogs.

 ## Example

 ```javascript